DEVA8459/Nmaste-React/lec 3/Chapter 03 - Laying the Foundation.md

 ```
 const myElement = React.createElement('h1', {}, 'I do not use JSX!');

 const root = ReactDOM.createRoot(document.getElementById('root'));
 root.render(myElement);

 ```

 ## Q:Html v/s jsx

-A: HTML is the standard markup language for web pages, while JSX is a syntax extension for JavaScript, often used with React to create dynamic and interactive user interfaces.
+A: HTML is the standard markup language for web pages, while **JSX is a syntax extension for JavaScript,** often used with React to create dynamic and interactive user interfaces.
 With JSX, developers can write UI components in a more concise and expressive manner, directly within their JavaScript code.

-So, HTML is like following a recipe to make a cake, and JSX is like having pre-made cake mix where you just need to add water and eggs.
+So, **HTML is like following a recipe to make a cake**, and **JSX is like having pre-made cake mix** where you just need to add water and eggs.
 Both get you a yummy cake, but one is a bit more interactive and fun!

 ## JSX behind the scene